isontheline/pro.webssh.net/documentation/src/docs/documentation/guides/ssh-proxmox-iphone.md

 This works from anywhere your node's SSH port is reachable — and only SSH needs to be reachable.

+## Even simpler — the built-in Proxmox dashboard[^1]

+For day-to-day management, you don't even need the tunnel: WebSSH includes a **native Proxmox dashboard** that runs entirely over your SSH connection.
+Under the hood it drives `pvesh` on the node, so there is no port 8006 to expose, no API token to create, nothing to install server-side — if SSH works, the dashboard works.

+**Enable it on your connection:**

+1. Edit your Proxmox connection settings
+2. Go to the **Roles** section
+3. Enable the **PROXMOX-OVER-SSH** role (keep **SSH** enabled too if you also want the terminal)
+4. Save the roles, then save the connection

+From now on, tapping the connection lets you pick between the **terminal** and the **Proxmox dashboard**.

+**What the dashboard gives you:**

+- **Nodes overview** — every node with status, CPU, memory and disk gauges, and uptime; drill into a node or the aggregated cluster view
+- **VMs and containers** — searchable, filterable lists of QEMU VMs and LXC containers with live CPU and memory usage
+- **Lifecycle actions** — start, shutdown, reboot, stop, suspend and resume guests, with a confirmation before anything disruptive
+- **Statistics charts** — CPU, memory, network and disk I/O history over the last hour, day, week or month, with touch scrubbing
+- **Snapshots** — browse a guest's snapshot tree, create (optionally including RAM), roll back and delete
+- **Backups** — launch `vzdump` backups (snapshot / suspend / stop mode, compression choice), browse archives per datastore, protect or delete them
+- **Migration** — move a guest to another node, online or with restart, with optional bandwidth limit and target storage
+- **Storage** — each node's datastores with usage, and their content: ISOs, container templates, backups and disk images
+- **Tasks** — the same task feed as the Proxmox web UI, with live log tailing and the ability to stop a running task
+- **Cluster health** — quorum, HA resources, per-node versions and pending apt updates (security updates highlighted)

+The visible screen auto-refreshes every ~10 seconds, so the dashboard stays live while you watch a backup or a migration run.
+The full web UI (Step 4) remains the place for what the dashboard doesn't cover — creating a VM from scratch, editing the firewall, or the noVNC console.

+!!! info "Free vs PRO"
+    The read-only dashboard is available to everyone.
+Actions that change state — start/stop, snapshots, backups, migrations — require the PRO version.
+See [Pricing](/documentation/pricing/) for details.

+!!! tip "Connect to the node, not a guest"
+    The dashboard needs `pvesh`, which only exists on the Proxmox node itself.
+Point the connection at the hypervisor's IP — not at a VM or container — with a user allowed to run `pvesh` (root, typically).

 ## Troubleshooting

 ??? question "Connection refused on port 22"